 Chia seed pudding lasts up to 5 days.
 It’s so easy and fast to make, I prefer making small batches (like the recipe below) as needed.

-can you freeze chia pudding?
+can you freeze this overnight chia pudding?

 The great news about chia pudding is that it freezes beautifully!

 If you love to batch meals and make a bunch of breakfasts ahead of time, this chia pudding is perfect for you.
 You can freeze the pudding in small jars and thaw them in the refrigerator the night before you want them.